 - Cast Iron Dutch Oven with Lid - I used my 4qt Staub Dutch Oven but a larger dutch oven will also work.
 Just don't use anything smaller than a 4qt.

-- Let Rest - That's it!
-Cover with a towel or plastic wrap and let sit for 12-16 hours.
+Photo 4 - Cover with a towel or plastic wrap and let sit for 12-16 hours.
+I like to let it rise overnight.
 The dough will rise and double in size.

-- Preheat Oven and Dutch Oven - When almost ready to bake, preheat the oven and preheat the dutch oven for 30 minutes.
-We want the dutch oven nice and HOT!
+Photo 5 - When almost ready to bake, preheat the oven and preheat the dutch oven, empty, for 30 minutes.
+We want the dutch oven nice and HOT! *see notes about preheating a Dutch Oven.

 When you leave the bread dough to rise, you cover it with a towel or plastic wrap to help keep the dough from drying out.